lalloni/sbt-wikipages-plugin/README.md

 }
 ```

-If you already have a build "full" build definition then you only need to add the missing parts from above.
+If you already have a such definition then you only need to add the missing parts from above.

 And that's it.